baaihealth/opi/README.md

 | Knowledge Mining              |Cancer Prediction from Gene Symbol   |
 | Knowledge Mining              |Cancer Prediction from Gene Name     |

-## Evaluation with OPI-instruction-tuned models
+## Evaluatiing various models with OPI data
 For the evaluation script, we refer to the inference script from [Chinese-LLaMA-Alpaca](https://github.com/ymcui/Chinese-LLaMA-Alpaca).

 ### 1. Evaluation of Galactica